quellenform/t3x-iconpack/Documentation/Configuration/Index.rst

          # Define the order of the renderTypes here.
          #   If an Iconpack provides one of the types defined here (separated by commas), it will be used (the order is crucial!).
          #   This can be specified differently for icons from a field or the RTE with the keys "native" and "rte".
+         #   You can also assign one (or more) of the valid values directly to the identifier of a specific iconpack, which will
+         #   then affect both "native" and "rte" equally.
          #   Available values: svgInline, svgSprite, webfont, svg
          renderTypes {
             # Override default values for all iconpacks